TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 * Takeprofit Bridge MT5: added color sample to 'Account color'.
 * Hints are removed when hovering mouse over the cell
 ### Features
-* Automatic switch to backup server feature has been implemented for the prodcuts which are designed for this (Takeprofit Bridge, Drawdown Limit MT5);
+* Automatic switch to backup server feature has been implemented for the products which are designed for this (Takeprofit Bridge, Drawdown Limit MT5);

 ## Version 2025.9.4.221 (8 September, 2025)
 ### Changes